Bryukh/checkio-articles/best-number.md

 Hi, CiO friends!

-In an earlier article, I talked about the creative writing mission ["I love Python"][article-link].
+In an earlier article, I talked about the creative writing mission ["I love Python"](http://www.checkio.org/blog/i-love-python-overview/).
-Today I will be looking into another creative writing mission: ["The best number ever"][mission-link].
+Today I will be looking into another creative writing mission: ["The best number ever"](http://www.checkio.org/mission/the-best-number-ever/share/c1ce1bb929276039fdb46ca495cd2056/).

 The mission is simple.
 Write a function that returns any number.
 But try to describe why your number is the best.
 For example, Sheldon Cooper from The Big Bang Theory thinks that 73 is the best number ever and he can explain why.